fsami11/Payment-Application/README.md

 On failure, the consumer immediately republishes the message with an incremented `x-retry-count` and ACKs the original.
 With `MAX_RETRIES = 3` and no delay, all three retries fire within milliseconds.
 If Stripe is rate-limiting or briefly unavailable, the retries hit the same condition in rapid succession, exhaust the count, and the payment is marked `FAILED` before the underlying issue has had any chance to resolve.

 **Fix:** Introduce a TTL-based retry queue that dead-letters back to the main queue.
 On failure, a single `basicNack` routes the message into the retry queue where it waits out the TTL before being redelivered, giving transient conditions time to resolve.

+**3. Connection overhead from three direct app-to-DB pools**

+Each app instance maintains its own HikariCP connection pool talking directly to PostgreSQL.
+Under load, all three pools compete for DB connections simultaneously.
+PostgreSQL forks a backend process per connection, so 3 instances × pool size connections means the DB is spending a non-trivial share of its resources on connection management rather than query execution.

+**Fix:** Add PgBouncer in transaction pooling mode between the app instances and PostgreSQL.
+All three instances connect to PgBouncer, which multiplexes them onto a much smaller set of real server connections.
+DB backends are only occupied for the duration of a transaction, not the lifetime of an app-side connection.

+**4. Polling reads compete with writes on the primary**

+The processing page polls `GET /api/payments/{id}` via meta-refresh until `session_url` is set — several reads per payment, all hitting the same primary that handles every write.
+Under load, read traffic consumes connections and I/O the primary needs for writes.

+**Fix:** Add a PostgreSQL read replica and route `@Transactional(readOnly = true)` queries there via a routing datasource.
+The polling endpoint reads a single row by primary key with no write side effects — offloading it is the highest-leverage change for closing the gap between the observed 2.3x and the theoretical 3x throughput scaling.

 ---